-7. Carefully pull the barrel/forearm half of the rifle away from the receiver (Figure 27, page 33).
+7. Carefully pull the barrel/forearm assembly away from the receiver (Figure 26, page 34).

 Your rifle is now taken down.
 To case or store the two halves of your rifle, return the finger lever to the closed position, return the takedown lever to the folded-down position flush with the bottom of the magazine, centered on the bottom of the magazine tube.